 PM Narendra Modi movie, a hagiography more than biography, EC panel tells SC

-New Delhi, Aprr 24: The Election Commission has said that releasing the Narendra Modi biopic would tilt the electoral balance of the particular political party.
+New Delhi, Aprr 24: The Election Commission (EC) has said that releasing the Narendra Modi biopic would tilt the electoral balance of the particular political party.

 The EC it may be recalled had set up a committee to watch the film and submitted its report to a Bench headed by the Chief Justice of India, Ranjan Gogoi.
 The Bench had directed the EC to submit its report after a petition had challenged the poll panel's decision to ban the film for now.